probmods/probmods2/chapters/14-bayesian-data-analysis.md

 - assets/js/towConfigurations.js
 ---

+### Authors: Michael Henry Tessler; Noah Goodman

 <!--
 mht: some similar ideas (and examples) are presented in occams razor chapter. make sure the division of labor is good.
 -->

-In this book we are primarily concerned with probabilistic models of cognition: understanding inferences that people draw, as Bayesian conditioning given a person's model of the world (a generative model).
-Bayesian conditioning given a generative model is basic building block of Bayesian statistics, as well.
+Inference by conditioning a generative model is also a basic building block of Bayesian statistics.
+In cognitive science this tool can be used two ways.
+If the generative model is a hypothesis about a person's model of the world, then we have a Bayesian *cognitive model* -- the main topic of this book.
+If the generative model is instead the scientists model of how the data are generated, then we have *Bayesian data analysis*.
-Bayesian data analysis (in addition to Bayesian cognitive modeling) is equally useful to us as scientists, when we are trying to understand what our data means about psychological hypotheses.
+Bayesian data analysis can be an extremely useful tool to us as scientists, when we are trying to understand what our data mean about psychological hypotheses.
 This can become confusing: a particular modeling assumption can be something we hypothesize that people assume about the world, or can be something that we as scientists want to assume (but don't assume that people assume).
 A pithy way of saying this is that we can make assumptions about "Bayes in the head" (Bayesian cognitive models) or about "Bayes in the notebook" (Bayesian data analysis).

 # Prologue: Of people and coins

 ## People's models of coins

 Consider a cognitive model of an observer who is trying to estimate the weight of a biased coin.
 She flips the coin 20 times, observes 15 heads, and updates her beliefs accordingly.

 ~~~~